French actor Gaspard Ulliel, 37, dies after ski accident

 The office of the actor's agent confirmed that Ulliel died on Wednesday.

-Ulliel started in television while still in middle school and went on to win two of France's top cinema awards, the Cesar.
+Ulliel started performing at age 11, alongside renowned actress Sandrine Bonnaire, and went on to win two of France's top cinema awards, the Cesar.
+A dog bite on his face at age six left him with a trademark scar.

+He played a French revolutionary, a dying playwright, a vanished World War I soldier, a budding serial killer, iconic fashion designer.
+French President Emmanuel Macron called him “one of the incarnations of French cinema today," and tributes poured in from shocked colleagues and fans around the world.

+“On each of his film sets, he left behind the memory of a dedicated worker, always ready to listen, respected by all the teams because he was respectful of everyone,” Macron said in a statement.

 The House of Chanel said in a statement it has lost its “ambassador of 12 years and a friend.”